 How is AFS different from a traditional adoption agency?

-Are there any fees associated with the foster-to-adopt process?
+Are there fees associated with the foster-to-adopt process?

 There are no fees to adopt a child through foster care.
-A traditional adoption agency will often charge thousands —if not tens of thousands of dollars— to adopt a child.
-There are no fees involved in the foster-to-adopt process.
-All adoptive families will continue to receive a monthly stipend to help care for the child (Adoption Assistance Program) along with Medi-Cal until the child is 18.
+Adoptive families may be eligible to receive a monthly stipend to help care for the child (Adoption Assistance Program) along with Medi-Cal until the child is 18.
 In some instances this financial support will continue until the age of 21.

 What are the rights of birth parents in the foster-to-adopt process?